Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 UICharacterPool_ListPools - required for the mod to Import and Export additional information to and from Character Pool files created with this mod.[/code]

 [list]
+[*] [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2589916279][WOTC] Item Hider[/url][/b] - compatible, hidden items do not appear as equippable in Character Pool Loadout screen.
 [*] [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1135440846]Unrestricted Customization - Wotc[/url][/b] (and its [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2438621356]Redux version[/url][/b]) - limited compatibility.
 These mods can work together, but the Uniform Manager and Stored Appearance screen will become useless due to what Unrestricted Customization does to Appearance Store.
 [*] [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=1136878667]WOTC Extended Character Pool[/url][/b] - compatible if you disable Appearance Manager's ModClassOverride for [b][i]UICharacterPool[/i][/b].
 [/list]

+Other than that, should be compatible with anything and everything.

 [h1]COMPANION MODS[/h1]
 [list]